 You can also see how assistive technologies work in practice by giving a try to your device’s built-in accessibility tools, such as Immersive Reader for Microsoft Edge, VoiceOver for iOS and macOS, or TalkBack for Android.

 Editor’s note: This article was the first part of our WordPress Accessibility series.
 It covered website accessibility in general, including the digital accessibility needs of disabled users, website accessibility standards and regulations, tools and resources, and more.
-Check out the second part, too, which discusses WordPress accessibility in detail.
+Also check out the second part, which discusses WordPress accessibility in detail, and the third part, which looks into the four dos and four don’t of choosing an accessible WordPress theme.